-You will need a tent that is highly resistant to bad weather.
-Look for features such as excellent waterproofing, three or four-season grading and taped seams.
+You will need a tent that is highly resistant to bad weather, Look for features such as excellent waterproofing, three or four-season grading and taped seams.
 You will also want a sleeping bag that is designed for below freezing conditions, so a synthetic insulation or down filled bag will work.
-You also need to think about weight of your sleeping bag because you might have to carry it a fair distance.
+But you also need to think about weight of your sleeping bag because you might have to carry it a fair distance.
+These are two things to keep in mind when shopping for the right sleeping bag.
 One more thing, the ground in winter is a lot colder than in summer so it’s a good idea to have something between you and the cold surface.
 Try a foam mat, blow up mattress, or a camp bed to keep you off the ground.

 Pitching up your tent:

-If you’re planning your winter wild camping adventure, why not use us at the Lovat as a base camp?
-Have dinner and a good night sleep here before you set off on your adventure the following day.
-Maybe take a packed lunch from our Brasserie for emergency food?
+If you’re planning your winter wild camping adventure, consider using us at The Lovat as a base camp.
+Have dinner and a good night sleep here before you set off on your adventure the following day, with a packed lunch from our Station Road restaurant for emergency food.